Arshiakhan50/AES-Encryption/README.md

 This project provides an implementation of the AES (Advanced Encryption Standard) encryption algorithm in Java.
 AES is a widely used encryption standard known for its strong security features.
 This implementation showcases the encryption and decryption process using the AES algorithm.

-    Prerequisites:

-    Before you begin, make sure you have the Java Development Kit (JDK) installed on your computer.
-You'll also need a basic understanding of Java programming.

-    Installation:
-        Clone the repository containing the AES encryption code or download the ZIP archive from the repository.
-        Extract the downloaded ZIP file to a location of your choice.

     Exploring the Code:

     Open the AES_Algo.java file in a Java development environment, such as an Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA.
 You'll find the code organized into different components: